meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: any positive integer
 **Default value**: `0`

-`offset` sets the starting point in the search results, effectively skipping over a given number of documents.
+Sets the starting point in the search results, effectively skipping over a given number of documents.

 ::: tip
 This parameter is often used together with `limit` in order to paginate results.